gruber-sciencelab/nTerminalExon/README.md

 bash Miniconda3-latest-Linux-x86_64.sh
 source .bashrc
 ```

-In addition, in order to execute workflows based on most-recent Snakemake versions it is essential to install Mamba alongside Conda.
-Mamba is basically Conda rewritten in C++ and it became the default front-end package manager utilized in Snakemake.
-For more information please visit this page.

-Mamba has to be installed in the base environment with:
+Mamba should be installed within the base environment as a requisite step.

 ```bash
 conda install -n base -c conda-forge mamba
 ```

-In the case there is this error:

- ModuleNotFoundError: No module named 'chardet'
+In the case you will have following error `ModuleNotFoundError: No module named 'chardet'`, install chardet package:

 ```bash
 pip install chardet charset_normalizer